Quick & Easy Yoga Poses for Back Pain Relief

-Are you ready to try some quick yoga for back pain?
-Mimi Ko, fitness coordinator at Spa Pechanga in Temecula, California, weighs in on easy yoga poses to help you to have better mornings, give you much needed pain relief while adding some mental clarity to your day.
+Are you ready to try some quick yoga poses to help relieve your back pain?
+Mimi Ko, fitness coordinator at Spa Pechanga in Temecula, California, weighs in on a couple quick and easy yoga poses to help you to have better mornings, give you much needed pain relief while adding some mental clarity to your day.
 If you're ready to go, grab a mat and let's get started!

 Cat and Cow poses, which are often paired together, are easy yoga poses that can help alleviate your back pain.
 They form a warm-up sequence that when practiced together, help to stretch your back, and prepare your body for your day's activity.